General FAQs

 Do I need to have an Android SDK installed in my machine before installing HTC SDK?

 Yes.
-The developer is expected to have a bare minimum SDK installation which can be downloaded and unzipped from Android developer site.
-The developer is also advised to install the latest Android documentation and samples for API level 7.
-But in general a complete Android 2.1 platform installation is not required for the HTC SDK to function properly.
+The developer is expected to have a bare minimum Android SDK installation which can be downloaded from the Android developer site.
 Please see Android Basics for information on setting up your development environment and the necessary prerequisites.

 Are there any HTC device skins available with the SDK?